percona/pmm/source/qan-filtering.rst

 .. only:: showhidden

-	In the |gui.query-filter| field, you can enter a query ID, query abstract, or query fingerprint.
+	In the *Query Filter* field, you can enter a query ID, query abstract, or query fingerprint.
 The ID is a unique signature of a query and looks like a long hexadecimal number.
 Note that each query in the summary table displays its ID in the *ID* column.